AdobeDocs/dynamic-media-classic.en/help/using/adding-media-portal-users.md

 >[!NOTE]
 >
 >Before you add users, set up groups for administering them.
-Media Portal does not let you add a user without assigning the user to one or more groups.
+Media Portal lets you add a user by assigning the user to one or more groups.
 For more information, see [Create and manage Media Portal groups](creating-media-portal-groups.md#creating_and_managing_media_portal_groups).

 ## Administration of Media Portal passwords {#handling-media-portal-passwords}